ghermans/suitecrm_laravel/.github/ISSUE_TEMPLATE.md

 ## Platform Version

-Tell us which Operating System distribution and version SuiteCRM is running on.
+Tell us which Operating System distribution and version Suite portal is running on.

 ## Replication Case